superliuxz/LegoSegmentation/progress_report.md

   - initial result: terrible.
 R2 is only 0.02...
   - after re-encoding the labels for each matrix (blue: 2-> 200, yellow: 1->100), R2 ~ 0.98, however the MSE is still big, and the prediction is very marginal
   - tried to tweak the hyper params and augmenting data, none really works
+  - added batch normalization and l2 regularization, change from max pool to average pool
+  - [x] plot the activation of each layer
 ---
 **Week 3** (May 20 ~ May 16)